QCaudron/qcaudron.github.io/index.md

 {% include landing.html %}

-I'm a computer scientist and physicist passionate about interdisciplinary collaboration, learning, and teaching.
-I'm particularly interested in agriculture tech, the biomedical fields, and any work that can improve our well-being as humans.
+With a background in computer science, applied mathematics, and statistics, I specialize in using machine learning, data science, and modeling techniques to solve complex problems in biology.
+Over the past 12 years, I've worked across academia, industry, and startups, building systems that help make sense of biological data and improve decision-making.
+My work has focused on applications in agriculture tech and the biomedical fields, aiming to enhance human well-being.

-I was born in France, and have lived in several different countries.
-I love reading, mostly fantasy and science fiction, but also philosophy and technical literature.
-I'm an avid cook and bread baker, and a scotch aficionado.
-I'm also a [photographer](https://imgur.com/a/wZJT3eN) and [amateur radio operator](https://www.qrz.com/db/K7DRQ).
+Originally from France, I've lived in several countries.
+Outside of work, I'm an avid reader, especially of fantasy and science fiction.
+I also love cooking and bread baking.
+As a [photographer](https://imgur.com/a/wZJT3eN) and [amateur radio operator](https://www.qrz.com/db/K7DRQ), I'm always exploring new ways to learn and create.

 You can [contact me here](mailto:quentincaudron@gmail.com).